agjmills/laravel-material-dashboard/README.md

 @can ('manage', \App\User::class)
 ```

+## 5. Overriding styles

+The SASS for Material Dashboard is included and published when you use

+    ```
+    php artisan vendor:publish --provider="Asdfx\\MaterialDashboard\\ServiceProvider" --tag=assets
+    ```

+In order to extend the material dashboard styles, include `public/vendor/laravel-material-dashboard/scss/material-dashboard.scss` wiithin your compilation scripts to emit to `public/vendor/laravel-material-dashboard/css/material-dashboard.min.css`

-## 5. Issues, Questions and Pull Requests
+## 6. Issues, Questions and Pull Requests

 You can report issues and ask questions in the [issues section](https://github.com/agjmills/laravel-material-dashboard/issues).
 Please start your issue with `ISSUE: ` and your question with `QUESTION: `